Elessog/Compil/README.md

 		Expression = (Expression, "," , Expression )

+    or

+		Statement = Statement

     as the output programme will end up in a infinite loop

-   If your Statement have the rule which call itself first (in the statement ) should be write at the end of the alternative statements
+   If your Statement have the rule  calling itself first (in the | statement ) It should be write at the end of the alternative statements
        example:

 		Expression = (Identifier) | ( "(" , Expression , ")" ) | ( Expression , "," , Expression);